HMS Bulwark (R08): 1950s

-In 1956, Bulwark took part in her first combat operation, during the Suez Crisis, when she launched up to 600 sorties in what was then known as Operation Musketeer.
+In 1956, Bulwark took part in her first combat operation, during the Suez Crisis, when she launched up to 600 sorties during Operation Musketeer.
 On 13 September 1958, Bulwark was exercising with the frigate Loch Killisport in the Gulf of Oman when the tankers SS Melika and Fernand Gilabe collided in the Persian Gulf and caught fire, the tankers' crews abandoning ship.
 Bulwark went to the aid of the two blazing tankers, with her helicopters landing fire fighting parties onto the tankers.
 Bulwark, with the aid of the frigate Puma, towed Melika, to Muscat.
 Bulwark's Whirlwind helicopter squadron, 845 Naval Air Squadron, was awarded the Boyd Trophy for the squadron's role in the rescue.

 The final fixed wing complement, as embarked in 1957 (the Gannet squadron was dropped in 1958), was as follows:

 In 1958 she paid off at Portsmouth for conversion into a commando carrier.
 Her sister ship, Albion, did likewise in 1961.